 Recommendations

-Have fire extinguishers checked by external organisation and ensure these are carried out periodically.
+Ensure all fire extinguishers are stored on walls off the floor and signage is placed near them to ensure correct use in an emergency.
 Seek advice on training on their use and application for employees.
-Ensure that correct extinguishers are store in the correct areas for the possible fire they might be need to treat
+Ensure that correct extinguishers are stored in the correct areas for the possible fire they might be required to treat